-NFL math whiz John Urschel retires aged 26
+NFL math whiz John Urschel retires at age 26

 Urschel frequently wrote for the website The Players Tribune last season, focusing on math, statistics, football and player health and safety.

-In the wake of Chris Borland's sudden retirement, aged 24, in 2015 -- the former San Francisco 49ers player cited concerns over the long-term effects of repetitive head trauma -- Urschel wrote an article entitled 'Why I Still Play Football.'
+In the wake of Chris Borland's sudden retirement at the age of 24 in 2015 -- the former San Francisco 49ers player cited concerns over the long-term effects of repetitive head trauma -- Urschel wrote an article entitled 'Why I Still Play Football.'

 "Objectively, I shouldn't," he wrote.
 "I have a bright career ahead of me in mathematics.

-"I have the means to make a good living and provide for my family, without playing football.

-"I have no desire to try to accumulate $10 million in the bank; I already have more money in my bank account than I know what to do with."
+I have the means to make a good living and provide for my family, without playing football.
+I have no desire to try to accumulate $10 million in the bank; I already have more money in my bank account than I know what to do with."

-He continued: "I play because I love the game.
+He later added: "I play because I love the game.
 I love hitting people.
 There's a rush you get when you go out on the field, lay everything on the line and physically dominate the player across from you.
 This is a feeling I'm (for lack of a better word) addicted to, and I'm hard-pressed to find anywhere else."

 Urschel, who is from Buffalo, New York, played in all 16 of the Ravens' games last season, starting seven at center.
-He has yet to give a reason for his decision.